AmanGuptaCoder/shirnik-club/README.md

-This is the official website of SHRINIK CLUB HACKATHON WEBSITE
+This is the official website of FINXTHON HACKATHON WEBSITE